 DBT may be combined with the use of medication, counseling, and support group meetings, and used as part of a comprehensive addiction treatment program.
 In some instances, a person may need to attend a detox program before entering an alcohol addiction treatment program to reach a stable physical level first.

-What DBT for Substance Abuse Sessions Entail
+DBT and Substance Abuse Treatment

 DBT sessions include both individual and group sessions that are led by a trained therapist, and they may be performed as part of an outpatient or residential addiction, mental health, or co-occurring disorders treatment program.
 Group sessions are skills training “classes” that usually last about 2.5 hours once a week, Behavioral Tech publishes.
 These sessions follow a specific curriculum that works through the following four main modules: